 The right of collateral substitution is granted provided only authorized securities are used.

 Registered Warrants.
-Per RCW 39.59.040, 2016 c 152 & 12, the Treasurer may invest in registered warrants.
+Per RCW 39.59.040, the Treasurer may invest in registered warrants.

 Securities Lending.
 The Treasurer may select one or more firms to provide securities lending management services.
 Securities lending services will include, but are not limited to, the following: